 - Nonprofits in the wider region with missions similar to yours

-- Media or digital outlets, like blogs, that focus on nonprofits
+- Digital outlets, such as blogs or news channels, that focus on nonprofits

 - Other media outlets related to your mission

 - Networks or associations that work in your field